Raccoons-Rise-Up/server/README.md

 ## Setup
 ### Creating the Database
-Create the database with the following commands (you can open the terminal in VS with `Ctrl + Tilda Key`)
+Create the Entity Framework Core - SQLite Database with the following commands (you can open the terminal in VS with `Ctrl + Tilda Key`)
 ```
 dotnet tool install --global dotnet-ef
 dotnet ef migrations add InitialCreate